Alpha (The Walking Dead): Television series

-Alpha is the leader of the Whisperers, a mysterious group of hostile survivors who disguise themselves with the skin of the undead in order to blend in with them and not get noticed, and the mother of Lydia (Cassady McClincy).
+Alpha is the leader of the Whisperers, a mysterious group of hostile survivors who disguise themselves with the skin of the walkers in order to blend in with them and not get noticed, and the mother of Lydia (Cassady McClincy).
 She also served as the primary antagonist of the second half of season nine and whole of season ten.
 Alpha's dark past is shown in flashbacks; it is revealed that she killed her husband Frank (Steve Kazee) and their group of survivors during the initial stages of the outbreak, believing them to be "weak".
 In the present, she shows up at the Hilltop Colony with some members of her group, demanding that the community return her daughter Lydia, whom the community is holding as their prisoner; Lydia is eventually returned.
 The Whisperers murder and behead several key members from each community to warn the communities not to cross into Whisperer territory.
 The beheaded members' heads are placed on spikes, marking the boundary of the new border.
 Alpha is eventually murdered and beheaded herself by Negan (Jeffrey Dean Morgan), who had formed an intimate relationship with her.
 He subsequently delivers her head to Carol Peletier (Melissa McBride), with whom he had been working the whole time.
 Her reanimated head is placed on the pike border by Carol, but it is retrieved and eventually put down by Beta who uses a piece of Alpha's face to fix his own broken walker mask.